binbinbinv/ProtSol/README.md

 ## 0. Environment

-If you wanna run this model on your own linux servicer, plz git clone the ProtSol throuth the code below:
+If you wanna run this model on your own linux servicer, plz git clone the ProtSol through the code below:

 ```shell
 git clone https://github.com/binbinbinv/ProtSol.git